Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 Microservices promise many benefits that are of interest to application architects and development teams, including fluid, flexible delivery of changes, implementation technology flexibility, precise scalability and cloud readiness.

+## Archiectural Choices

+- SPECTRUM: Monolith ... hybrid services ...  microservices
-Most organisations will find microservices too complex, expensive and disruptive to deliver a return on the investment required.
-Meanwhile, organisations can derive tremendous value from the miniservices model, which advocates a more pragmatic, coarse-grained services approach with relaxed architectural constraints.
+- Most organisations will find microservices too complex, expensive and disruptive to deliver a return on the investment required.
+- Meanwhile, organisations can derive tremendous value from the miniservices model, which advocates a more pragmatic, coarse-grained services approach with relaxed architectural constraints.

-Benefits
+## Benefits

+## Drawbacks

-Examples of where to do it
+## Examples of where to do it

 - Most volitile areas, most needing of scaling and agile delivery

-Options of approaches
+## Options of approaches

-Drawbacks

-Questions to Ask
+## Questions to Ask

+- What is the nature and size of your software project?

+Q: What is the experience level of your team(s)?

+A:

 - Determine whether your organisation is mature enough to adopt microservices.
 Do you have a strong application architecture practice?
 Do you have a mature agile and DevOps practice?
 Will your data management team support it?